andrewxhill/andrewxhill.github.io/_posts/2015-03-27-in-defense-of-burger-cartography.markdown

 ## Some early indicators at CartoDB

 I was an early skeptic of [Twitter Maps](http://blog.cartodb.com/twitter-maps/) on CartoDB.
-I was pretty vocal that we needed to find ways to automate normalization, study the effects of color composition in animations, etc. We actually started work on some of these and I think that the outputs will be some new and interested ways to deal with animation on maps.
-Externally too, a lot of interesting analyses have been [have been made](http://www.floatingsheep.org/2014/08/mapping-ferguson-tweets-or-more-maps.html) to help us think about the problem.
+I was pretty vocal that we needed to find ways to automate normalization, study the effects of color composition in animations, etc. We actually started work on some of these and I think that the outputs will be some new and interesting ways to deal with animation on maps.
+Externally too, a lot of interesting analyses [have been published](http://www.floatingsheep.org/2014/08/mapping-ferguson-tweets-or-more-maps.html) which help us think about the problem.
 I love it, that rush to understand something new.

-A more recent story has provided a more critical but [totally uniformative](http://www.citylab.com/housing/2015/03/why-most-twitter-maps-cant-be-trusted/388586/) review of Twitter maps.
+A more recent story has provided a more critical but [pretty uniformative](http://www.citylab.com/housing/2015/03/why-most-twitter-maps-cant-be-trusted/388586/) review of Twitter maps.
 This prompted me to finally write this blog down.
 It has been in my mind a lot recently.
-My recent talk at [FOSS4G-NA](https://2015.foss4g-na.org/session/what-map) I spent some time looking at the real intent and outcome of the Twitter map maker (among other CartoDB users producing curious maps).
+Even in my recent talk at [FOSS4G-NA](https://2015.foss4g-na.org/session/what-map) I devoted some time looking at the real intent and outcome of the Twitter map makers (among other CartoDB users producing curious new maps).
 In the end, I've changed my mind completely.
-I think the Twitter maps are beautiful and achieve their objective better than you can imagine.
+I think the Twitter maps are spot-on and achieve their objective better than you can imagine.

 Welcome on board journey for the new world of cartography, your old world criticism has missed the boat.

 <iframe src="//giphy.com/embed/3zBmNY3YOBbDG" width="480" height="270" frameBorder="0" style="max-width: 100%" class="giphy-embed" webkitAllowFullScreen mozallowfullscreen allowFullScreen></iframe>

-## Here is why
+## Why?

 I've thought a lot about this question actually.
 Let's back up and look at Twitter in the World Cup.
 Here are some slides from recent talks of mine.